jammastergirish/BuildAnLLM/README.md

-# LLM from Scratch: A Complete Implementation Guide
+# LLM From Scratch

+(This is a work-in-progress.
+Comments, corrections, etc., are very welcome!)

-This repository contains a complete, educational implementation of GPT, LLaMA, and OLMo transformer models from scratch in PyTorch.
-It's designed for learning, with detailed explanations, shape annotations, and both "einops" and "without einops" versions of each component.
-Supports GPT-2, LLaMA, and OLMo architectures.
+This repository contains a complete, educational implementation of transformer-based language models from scratch.
+It supports multiple custom architectures with detailed explanations, shape annotations, and both "einops" and "without einops" versions of each component (which use more standard PyTorch functions).

+The goal is twofold: you can pre-train an LLM from scratch using a simple, intuitive interface, and you can explore the codebase to understand the modularized building blocks of transformer models, with multiple implementation variants for each component.

+I built this project after learning from videos, books, and lecture notes by Andrej Karpathy, Neel Nanda, Sebastian Raschka, ARENA, Stanford's CS224N, 3Blue1Brown, and many others.
+My goal was to build a transformer-based LLM from scratch and create an intuitive interface to experiment with different architectures and configurations.
+I'm incredibly grateful to all those from whom I learned and borrowed ideas—this project wouldn't exist without their excellent educational content.
+I hope it can be useful to others on their own learning journey.

 ## Table of Contents